Kadiwéu language: History

+Documentation

 In terms of the linguistic literature on Kadiweu, linguists Glyn and Cynthia Griffiths published an entire Kadiweu–Portuguese dictionary in 2002.
 Glyn Griffiths also translated the Old and New Testament of the Bible into Kadiweu.
 Linguist Filomena Sandalo, who worked with the Kadiweu people for a couple of years, offers an extensive analysis of the morphological components of the language.

 Projects that began working with Kadiweu were created in the mid 1950s.
 However, they were short lived due to unexplained reasons.
 However, in 1968 the Griffiths partnered with SIL (Sociedade Internacional de Lingüística), which led to the documentation of the Kadiweu language.
 Their book Aspectos da Língua Kadiweu discussed the formation and grammatical structure of the language.
 Moreover, an influential source according to Povo Indigenas no Brazil is the 18th-century ethnographic account of Kadiwéu by F. José Sanchez-Labrador.
 These are just some of the many writings on the language that uncover the vast and complex language that is Kadiweu.